OFFLINE-GmbH/oc-seeder-plugin/README.md

 ## Defining seeders

-Add a `registerSeeder` method to your `Plugin.php` in which you seed your plugin' models:
+Add a `registerSeeder` method to your `Plugin.php` in which you seed your plugin's models:

 ```php
 public function registerSeeder()